lyzidiamond/paren/README.md

 The magic of [rpl](https://github.com/tmcw/rpl), as a JavaScript library that you can embed in existing pages.

-This adds a textarea into your page, but more importantly a love-coding environment.
+This adds a textarea into your page, but more importantly a live-coding environment.
 It'll surface errors, whether syntax or runtime, and using magic `//=` comments, lets you display results of your programs in the same place as their code, dramatically tightening the feedback loop of writing software and enabling